OpenSourceDee/OpenSourceDee/README.md

 # Hi, I’m Dee 👋

-I build structure in the chaos so that **developers, products, and communities can grow.**
+I build revenue engines that scale early-stage startups—turning $2M ARR companies into $50M+ growth machines through data-driven marketing.
-12+ years scaling SaaS and B2B businesses across the **Americas, EMEA, and APAC** — from $2M ARR to 50M ARR startups to global platforms.
+12+ years scaling SaaS and B2B businesses across the **Americas, EMEA, and APAC** — from $2M to 50M ARR startups to global platforms.

 ## 🚀 What I Do
 - **Demand Generation & Growth Marketing** — inbound, outbound, PLG, ABM.
 200%+ pipeline growth and retention programs that stick.
+- **Data-Driven Optimization** — CAC/LTV, funnel velocity, predictive lead scoring, and campaign ROI.
 - **Program & Campaign Ops** — timelines, vendors, launches, swag, events… if it needs shipping, I make it happen.
-- **DevRel & Community Support** — hackathons, onboarding, API education campaigns, and developer-first adoption strategies.
+- **DevRel & Community Support** — onboarding, API education campaigns, and developer-first adoption strategies.
-- **Data-Driven Optimization** — CAC/LTV, funnel velocity, predictive lead scoring, and campaign ROI.

 ## 🤝 How I Work
-I practice **README-driven marketing**: clarity first, then execution.
+I practice **data-driven marketing**: clarity first, then execution.
 That means turning ambitious ideas into structured projects, documenting processes, and ensuring every campaign, event, or launch ships on time and with impact.

 ## 🌍 A Bit More